Skip to main content

 Each online section will be limited to a maximum enrollment of 39 students.
 If a course section reaches an enrollment of 40 or more students, a new course section of that course should be created.

-Blended learning (also labeled hybrid or mixed instruction) refers to courses that provide a mix of in-person instruction with online activity.
+Hybrid learning refers to courses that provide a mix of in-person instruction with online activity.
 There is no single model for blended learning.
 The phrase encompasses a wide range of approaches.

 Traditional hybrid courses replace classroom seat time (once or twice a week) with specific online learning activities and assessments.
 Traditional hybrid sections should be limited to 15 to 39 students, similar to online sections.